Franciiscodev/Franciiscodev/README.md

 </br>

-🔭 I'm currently studying Java Scrypt
+🔭 I'm currently learning JavaScript

-🌱 At the moment I'm learning english in Ireland
+🌱 At the moment I'm doing an english intership in Ireland

 😄 Language: English Upper intermediate (B2) and Portuguese Fluent (Mother language)